gigtih/gigtih/README.md

 -
 - 👀 I’m interested in becoming a game dev
 -
-- 🌱 I’m currently learning LUA and TypeScript
+- 🌱 I’m currently learning Rust
 -
 - 💞️ I’m looking to collaborate on nothing for now
 -